Hurricane Agatha sets May record, then weakens over Mexico

 Heavy rain and big waves lashed the beach town of Zipolite, long known for its clothing-optional beach and bohemian vibe.

 “There is a lot of rain and sudden gusts of strong wind,” said Silvia Ranfagni, manager of the Casa Kalmar hotel in Zipolite.
-Ranfagni, who decided to ride out Agatha at the property, said, “You can hear the wind howling.”
+Ranfagni, who decided to ride out Agatha at the property, said as the storm approached, “You can hear the wind howling.”

 In the surfing town of Puerto Escondido, people took shelter and put up plywood to prevent windows from breaking in the strong winds.